 I am currently a Senior Lecturer in Tourism at the University of Westminster as a Lecturer in Tourism in 2015.
 Prior to that, I was a visiting lecturer at the University of Brighton from 2012-2015, where I taught mainly on the Master programmes of Tourism & International Development and Tourism & Social Anthropology.
 I have a PhD and an MSc in Tourism and International Development and a PGCert in Research Methods with a focus on Community Psychology from the University of Brighton, UK as well as a PGCert in Higher Education from the University of Westminster.
 I have been a visiting lecturer at a variety of institutions, including the School of Oriental and African Studies (SOAS) at the University of London, the Escuela Superior Politécnica del Litoral in Ecuador, al-Farabi Kazakh National University in Kazakhstan, HES-SO Valais Switzerland, MCI Innsbruck, University of Malta and the University of the South Pacific in Fiji.
 I have further been involved in capacity building for an international doctorate on Sustainable Tourism by the UNWTO Themis Foundation, taking place at the Universidad de Anáhuac, Mexico City.

-I am part of the Austrian Society for South-East Asian Studies (SEAS), where I acted as project leader for the first SEAS summer university taking place in Thailand and Cambodia in 2011.
+I am part of the Austrian Society for South-East Asian Studies (SEAS), where I acted as project leader for the first SEAS summer university taking place in Thailand and Cambodia.
 I am also an editorial board member of the Austrian Journal of South-East Asian Studies (ASEAS), where I act as managing editor for special issues within the areas of tourism, mobilities and international development.

-I lecture mainly on undergraduate tourism modules, including, amongst others, Sustainable Tourism in the Developing World, Tourism and Society, Dissertation UG and PG, Research Methods UG and PG, Tourism Planning, Understanding Tourism, Research Methods, Tourism in Society and also Introduction to Events.
+I lead and lecture on both postgraduate and undergraduate tourism modules, including, amongst others, Sustainable Tourism in the Developing World, Tourism and Society, Dissertation UG and PG, Research Methods UG and PG, Tourism Planning, Understanding Tourism, Study Skills, Business of Tourism, Destinations, and also Introduction to Events.

 I supervise students at both undergraduate and postgraduate level, with my current PhD student Anishka Narula investigating Social Entrepreneurship in Thailand.